2025 has arrived! The new SNELL helmets will be released in October of this year: It’s time to start checking helmet dates again

 - Garage/Trophies/Halloween, or anywhere you could use it as decoration or a conversation starter.

-How does all this relate those who are using SA2015 helmets?
+How does all this relate those who are using SA2020 helmets?

-You are still good for the remainder of the 5 year cycle until 2025 when the SA2025 helmets are released.
-Then, I would expect most clubs will allow 2026 as a “changeover” year, still accepting the 2015 helmets as helmet manufacturers try to keep up with the demand for their nearly-released lids.
+You are still good for the remainder of the 5 year cycle through 2030 when the SA2030 helmets are released.
+Then, I would hope most clubs will allow 2031 as a “changeover” year, still accepting the 2020 helmets as helmet manufacturers try to keep up with the demand for their nearly-released lids.

 One note: there are exceptions to the “changeover grace period”.
-New Jersey Motorsports Park is currently forced by the NJ State Police to not accept helmets for any grace period once the new helmets are released.
-If this continues next cycle, SA2015 helmets will have no 2026 grace period in New Jersey.
-I do not know of other places where this type of overreach rule exists, but it may be around.
+New Jersey Motorsports Park was forced by the NJ State Police to not accept helmets for any grace period once the new helmets are released.
+If this continues for this cycle as expected, SA2015 helmets will have no 2026 grace period in New Jersey.
+I doubt they will be alone in 2026.

 Even with the 10 year maximum rating life, the SNELL foundation recommends cycling helmets out after 5 years… or immediately, if they are involved in a serious crash.